evmts/tevm-monorepo/packages/plugin-internal/README.md

 # @evmts/plugin-internal

 Internal plugin code.
-Currently used only to build plugin-rollup but in future will be used to build plugin-webpack
+Currently used only to build plugin but in future will be used to build plugin-webpack